-Opportunities exist for students to compete in a range of representative sports.
+A wide range of opportunities exist for students to compete in a variety of representative sports at a higher level.

 St Leo's is a member of the Broken Bay Secondary Schools Sports Association (BBSSSA).
 This sporting association provides the pathway for students to represent at Combined Catholic Colleges, NSW All Schools and of course, School Sports Australia level.

-BBSSSA has a range of Gala Days throughout the year that are held as selection competitions in a wide range of sports.
+BBSSSA has a range of Gala Days throughout the year that are held as selection competitions in a wide variety of sports.
 The College also competes in the Peninsula Cup competition, providing opportunities for students to compete in weekly representative sporting competition after school in a number of sports, usually held in Term 2 and 3.

 Representative sporting trials will be held during Term 1 and 2 at the College, with all students having the opportunity to trial for teams.
-More information will be provided by the St Leo's Sport team at the start of the school year.
+More information will be provided by the St Leo's Sport team at the start of the school year and throughout the year to students via the Sport Google Classroom page.